Educational Foundations (EDFN)

 EDFN-306.
 Education And Individual Differences.
 3 Hours.

 Consideration of individual differences and principles of human development as factors in creating effective learning environments.
 Emphasis on: (1) understanding children and adolescents as individuals with differing abilities, aptitudes, interests, emotional responses and accomplishments as the result of genetic, maturational and environmental factors.
 Special attention given to children and adolescents covered by Public Law 94-142; (2) observational skills for assessing differences in order to aid student development.
 Focused study by each student of children or adolescents at a particular age level; (3) application of knowledge of developmental and individual differences to classroom practice.
 Twenty hours of classroom observation required.
+A federal background check will be required for in-person school observations.

 EDFN-307.
 Psychology Of Instruction And Learning.
 3 Hours.

 Study and application to the teaching situation of theories and principles of learning (cognitive, affective, behavioral), motivation and classroom management including problems of mainstreaming.
 Also attention to establishing objectives, instructional design concepts, evaluation of learning and introduction to statistical analysis of scores.
 Focused study by each student of classroom in terms of application of theories and applications associated with learning and instruction.
 Twenty hours of classroom observation required.
+A federal background check will be required for in-person school observations.

 EDFN-308.
 Teaching And Learning.
 1.5 Hour.

 This course is designed to have the learner study and apply psychological theories and principles of instruction, learning (cognitive, affective, and behavioral), classroom and school-wide diversity, motivation, productive learning environments, assessment strategies, achievement, classroom management including inclusion, standardized testing and interpreting test scores.
 Offering this course concurrently with student teaching will allow students an authentic learning experience allowing them to directly apply theory learned in this course to real life issues that they are experiencing in their student teaching.
-(Prereq: Admission into the COE, Taken concurrently with student teaching).

-Prerequisite: College of Education Admission with a score of Y.
+Prerequisite: College of Education Admission YES.

 EDFN-312.
 Seminar In Current Educational Literature.
 3 Hours.